 Go behind-the-scenes to visit the Cabinet War Rooms—Sir Winston Churchill's secret underground headquarters during World War II.
 Learn more about Churchill and his important wartime decisions.

 Stroll through Covent Garden if time allows, visiting fun shops and watching the street entertainers on the piazza.

 Finish your busy day by going to a fun theater show.
 London’s West End has amazing theaters, much like Broadway in New York City.
 Ambassadors have seen shows like Wicked, Lord of the Rings, and Mamma Mia.

 Discover London with help from a knowledgeable Blue Badge Guide.

 Visit Buckingham Palace to see the colorful, musical Changing of the Guard ceremony.

-Go back in time to train as an honorary soldier in a special medieval encampment where you will learn sword fighting, bill drill training, and other pre-battle rituals.
+Then, you'll go back in time... it's your chance to train as an honorary soldier in an encampment built just for Student Ambassadors on the grounds of Warwick Castle.
+Test your medieval mettle as you learn sword fighting, bill drill training, and other pre-battle rituals.

-Round out the evening with a spectacular sight: the firing of the world's largest trebuchet—also known as a catapult!
+Ambassadors get to explore the castle after hours, then round out the evening with a spectacular sight: the firing of the world's largest trebuchet, or catapult!

 Next, walk through the cobblestone streets of Shakespeare’s birthplace in Stratford-upon-Avon.
 Learn more about the life and times of this world-famous writer.